Bead Selection Guidelines

 Glass Beads: Multiply by 3.2; Zirconia-Silica Beads: Multiply by 2.1; Zirconia Beads: Multiply by 1.4

 TECH ADVICE re.
 Bead Combinations: Some vendors sell pre-filled microvials which supposedly contain unique combinations of different sizes and types of beads in the same vial.
-This is mostly marketing hype and comparative documentation is not available to back up their claims of uniqueness or enhanced performance.
+This is mostly marketing hype and comparative data to back up their claims of uniqueness or enhanced performance are not available.
 With few exceptions, measurable improvements in cell lysis derived from "magic" bead combinations are marginal.
-Save money by adhering to the guidelines above and loading vials yourself...a process that takes less than a couple of seconds per vial.
-Some Do-It-Yourself bead loaders are described here.
-And, if you need to load hundreds of microvials or micro-plate wells, check out our stable of Commercial Bead Loaders.
-However, if you would rather have somebody else do the bead loading, BioSpec can do that for you.
-Contact us for a quote.
+Save money by adhering to the guidelines above and loading vials yourself...a process that takes a couple of seconds per vial.
+BioSpec has a "Do-It-Yourself" bead loaders described here.
+And, if you need to load hundreds of microvials or micro-plates, check out our stable of custom-designed Bead Loaders.
+If you would rather purchase pre-loaded vials, tubes, or microplates, BioSpec Products does that too.

 Density

-- Glass has a density of 2.5 g/cc (most commonly used bead media for 'Beadbeating')
+• Glass beads have a density of 2.5 g/cc and is the most common bead media used for 'Beadbeating'.

-- Zirconia/Silica has a density of 3.7g/cc (50% denser than glass - good for spores and most tissues)
+• Zirconia/Silica beads have a density of 3.7g/cc (50% denser than glass - good for spores and most tissues).

-- Silicon Carbide (sharp particle, not a bead) has a density of 3.2 g/cc (May work faster on tough tissue samples because the particles have sharp cutting edges.
-Their utility is still under investigation, but see Brein's comments below)
+• Silicon Carbide sharp particles (not a bead) have a density of 3.2 g/cc (Thet may work faster on tough tissue samples because the particles have sharp cutting edges.
+Their superiority over less expensive Zirconia/Silica beads is under investigation.
+But see Brein's comments below.

-- Garnet (an iron-aluminum silicate, sharp particle) has a density of 4.1 g/cc.
+• Garnet (an iron-aluminum silicate, sharp particle) has a density of 4.1 g/cc.
 Like dense, sharp-edged SiC particles, it accelerates the lysis of tough tissue.
-However, unlike SiC sharp particles, garnet particles are easily fragmented during beadbeating.
-This fragmentation during the beadbeating process can be useful when homogenizing tissue, fecal or soil samples containing bacteria.
-Starting with a vial containing only large Garnet beads initially needed to rapidly disperse the sample, the beadbeating process produces in situ much smaller Garnet fragments needed to efficiently disrupt the microorganisms.
-For this specialized application, start off with a vial containing 2 mm grinding particles.
+Unlike SiC sharp particles, garnet particles fragment during beadbeating.
+This property can be useful when homogenizing soft tissue or fecal and soil samples containing bacteria.
+No mix of bead sizes will be needed.
+Starting with microvials half filled with 2 mm Garnet particles, the sample is rapidly dispersed.
+At the same time, the beadbeating has produced, in situ, much smaller Garnet fragments which can efficiently disrupt the microorganisms.

-- Zirconia has a density of 5.5g/cc (100% denser than glass - good for tough tissue).
-Chemically inert and resistant to fragmentation.
+• Zirconia has a density of 5.5g/cc (100% denser than glass) - This ceramic bead, used for tough tissue, is chemically inert and resistant to fragmentation.

-- Tungsten Carbide has a density of 14.9 g/cc.
+• Tungsten Carbide has a density of 14.9 g/cc.
 While very dense, this bead is generally not used for biopreparations because it leaves the homogenate looking "dirty".
-High-force centrifugation will clarify the homogenate but that is time-consuming and other dense media listed above usually do just as a good a job.
+High g-force centrifugation will clarify the homogenate but that is time-consuming.
+The other dense media listed above can usually do just as good a job.

 Other Uses for Beads

-- Quick and easy plating of yeast and bacteria.
-Add a dozen or so sterile 6.3mm diameter glass beads to the solid plated media.
+• Quick and easy plating of yeast and bacteria.
+Add a dozen or so sterile 6.3mm diameter glass beads to the solid nutrient media.
 Shake the plate (or a stack of plates) using a sideways motion to evenly distribute the added liquid suspension of yeast and bacteria over the surface of the plate.
-While many chose not to remove the beads after mixing, they can be poured off after the inoculum has permeated the medium gel by inverting the plate and spilling the beads out of the plate lid.
+The beads can be poured off after the inoculum has penetrated into the media gel by inverting the plate and tipping the beads out of the lid.

-- Increase the surface area for tissue culture growth by packing roller bottles, tubes, or vials with 6.3 mm diameter glass beads.
-In this application, the beads should be packed tightly to prevent the movement of the beads during rolling or shaking.
-And, when growing cells in non-agitated culture flasks, a confluence is reached faster and cell density enhanced by adding a layer of 0.1 mm diameter beads [see Growth of Three Established Cell Lines on Glass Microcarriers by James Carani, et. al., Biotechnology and Bioengineering, Vol.25, p.1359-1372 (1983)].
+• Increase the surface area for tissue culture growth by packing roller bottles, tubes, or vials with 6.3 mm diameter glass beads.
+In this application, the beads should be tightly packed to prevent the movement of the beads during rolling or shaking.
+Similarly, when growing cells in non-agitated culture flasks, a confluence is reached faster and cell density enhanced by adding a layer of 0.1 mm diameter beads [see Growth of Three Established Cell Lines on Glass Microcarriers by James Carani, et. al., Biotechnology and Bioengineering, Vol.25, p.1359-1372 (1983)].

-- Create a bio-reactor by packing a column with glass beads and inoculate with select surface-adhering micro-organisms or cells.
+• Create a bio-reactor by packing a column with glass beads and inoculating it with select surface-adhering micro-organisms or cells.

-- Keep dialysis tubes vertical during dialysis by adding a few large glass beads before sealing.
+• Keep dialysis tubes vertical during dialysis by adding a few large glass beads or marble before sealing.

-- Lens for a Smartphone microscope attachment.
-See our glass beads page here.
+• Lens for a Smartphone microscope attachment.
+See the glass beads page.

-- Improved yields of viable single cells derived from animal tissue incubated with matrix-digesting enzymes.
-Explore a novel application of beads to replace "manual trituration" of tissue fragments being digested with appropriate enzymes.
-See our development proposal.
+• Improved yields of viable single cells derived from animal tissue incubated with matrix-digesting enzymes.
+Explore a novel application of plastic beads.
+Replace tedious "manual trituration" of tissue fragments being lysed by digestion of the tissue's extracellular matrix with appropriate enzymes.
+See a Development Proposal.

-- Faster QuEchERS technique.
-Make this popular protocol for extraction and analysis of small organics (cannabinoids, pesticides, herbicides, pharmaceuticals) from plants, animal tissue and foods faster.
+• Faster QuEchERS technique.
+Make this popular protocol for extraction and analysis of small organics (cannabinoids, pesticides, herbicides, pharmaceuticals) from plants, animal tissue, and foods faster.
 Halve the time for sample hydration and homogenization by including a few 2 -3 mm diameter glass beads in the extraction tube and vortex.
-Or, better yet, grind the sample in one of our MiniBeadbeaters.
+Or, better yet, increase throughput by homogenizing multiple extraction tubes in a MiniBeadbeater.

 Applications

-Feedback: Santhosh Chelian of UC Davis.
+Feedback from Santhosh Chelian of UC Davis.
 "Fresh rice leaves or tree needles were powdered or pulverized with a MiniBeadbeater using several 2.3 mm or 3.2 mm chrome steel beads in BioSpec's Stainless Steel Microvials equipped with silicone rubber caps.
 The capped vials contents were immersed halfway into liq.
-N2 and then quickly inserted into a MBB.
+N2 and then quickly inserted into a MiniBeaterbeater.
 No liq.
 N2 is added to the vial.
 Pulverize for a one-half minute.
 Refreeze and repeat for another 1/2 min, if necessary.
 Forty to sixty mg of plant material was used in each vial.
-After cryo-pulverizing the above tissue, DNA or RNA extraction solution was added to the vial and beads and the mixture was beadbeat for an additional 1-3 minutes at room temperature.
+After cryo-pulverizing the above tissue, DNA or RNA extraction solution was added to the microvials with beads, and the mixture was "beadbeat" for an additional 1-3 minutes at room temperature.
 Nucleic acids were recovered in high yield."

 BIOSPEC NOTES:

-Due to the very high shaking energies of BioSpec's minibeadbeaters, dry milling with large steel beads can crack or even escape common plastic microvials.
-This problem is especially true at cryo-temperatures.
-BioSpec has developed new, stronger 2 ml microvials for use with steel beads..."XXTuff" polypropylene microvials and Stainless steel microvials.
-And for MiniBeadbeater-96 users, we have laboratory tested and found Porvair deep well microplates to have superior resistance steel bead damage.
-Also available is the MBB-96 solid aluminum vial holder.
-Pre-chilled to liq.
-N2 temperatures, this vial holder rigorously maintains a 2 ml microvial's ultralow temperature during beadbeating.
+Due to the very high shaking energies of BioSpec Product's series of Minibeadbeaters, dry milling with large steel beads can crack (or even escape from) common polypropylene microvials.
+This problem is exacerbated at cryo-temperatures.
+To get around this, BioSpec stocks two kinds of 2 ml microvials specifically designed for use with steel beads: "XXTuff" reinforced polypropylene microvials and Stainless steel microvials with silicone stoppers.
+For MiniBeadbeater-96 users, we also stock reinforced Porvair deep well microplates.
+Also available is a MBB-96 solid aluminum vial holder.
+When it is pre-chilled to liq.
+N2 temperatures, this vial holder will maintain ultralow temperatures during the beadbeating process.

 ----------------------------------------------------------------------------------------------------------------------------

 Freeze-dried leaf tissue or dry seeds can also be dry ground.
-In this case, cryo-temperatures are not needed during grinding.
-Use two 6.3 mm diameter glass beads or a single 6.3 mm chrome steel bead per vial and grind for 15 - 60 seconds.
-When dry grinding with steel beads BioSpec's "XXTuff" polypropylene vials or BioSpec's Stainless Steel vials with silicone rubber caps should be used.
+In this case, cryo-temperatures will not be needed during grinding.
+Use three 2.3 mm diameter glass beads or a single 2.3 mm chrome steel bead per vial and beadbeat for 15 - 60 seconds.
+When dry grinding with chrome-steel beads BioSpec's "XXTuff" reinforced polypropylene microvials or Stainless Steel microvials with silicone rubber caps must be used.

 ----------------------------------------------------------------------------------------------------------------------------

 Feedback: James Brien of Health & Science, University in Portland, OR.
-Brien reports that several whole organs from mice, cut into 3-4 pieces, were completely homogenized using 1 mm diameter SiC sharp particles.
+Brien reported that several whole organs from mice, cut into 3-4 pieces, was completely homogenized using 1 mm diameter SiC sharp particles.
 His objective was to measure virus load using a plaque assay.
-He found that the usual pre chopping of the tissue to 1mm cross-section pieces was not necessary.
+He found that the usual pre-chopping of the tissue to 1mm cross-section pieces was not necessary.
 Using a dye permeability test, he estimated that better than 99% of the cells were lysed after 2 minutes of shaking in a Mini-BeadBeater-96.
-Lysis in both 2 ml and 7 ml vials were tested.
-One half of the vial volume was filled with sharp particles.
+Lysis in both 2 ml and 7 ml vials was tested.
+In both cases, one-half of the vial volume was filled with sharp particles.
 Controls using similar loads of 1 mm diameter spherical glass beads gave poorer results.

-BIOSPEC NOTE: A minor 'downside' on the use of sharp particles is the particles abrade during beadbeating and the crude homogenate will have a yellow-gray color due to colloidal-sized grinding particles suspended in the homogenate.
-Both SiC and Garnet are considered essentially chemically inert and can be separated from the homogenate by the usual down-stream steps of filtration, centrifugation, adsorption, or precipitation.
+BIOSPEC NOTE: A minor 'downside' on the use of sharp particles is that particles abrade during beadbeating and the cell homogenate will have a yellow-gray color.
+This off-color is colloidal-sized grinding particles suspended in the homogenate.
+Both SiC and Garnet are essentially chemically inert and the colloidal particles can be separated from the homogenate downstream by filtration, centrifugation, adsorption, or precipitation.

-- Coating beads to be used for grinding is a waste of time.
-The coating will quickly be removed during shaking.
+• Coating beads to be used for grinding is a waste of time.
+The coating will quickly be removed by abrasion during shaking.

 Ordering Information